Memory-efficient structured convex optimization via extreme point sampling: Introduction

 \section{Introduction}

-Semidefinite Programs (SDPs) are a class of mathematical programming problems that have a wide range of applications in areas such as control theory, statistics, signal processing, and combinatorial optimization~\cite{vandenberghe1996semidefinite, fares2002robust}.
+Semidefinite Programs (SDPs) are a class of mathematical programming problems that have a wide range of applications in areas such as control theory, statistical modelling \cite{kakade2007multi, karampatziakis2014discriminative}, correlation clustering \cite{bansal2004correlation, awasthi2015relax}, community detection \cite{hajek2016achieving}, angular synchronization \cite{singer2011angular}, and combinatorial optimization~\cite{vandenberghe1996semidefinite, fares2002robust}.
 Moreover, a variety of approximation algorithms for combinatorial optimization problems involve solving a SDP relaxation and then rounding the solution to produce a feasible point with provable suboptimality guarantees.
 There are efficient algorithms such as interior-point methods~\cite{vandenberghe2005interior}, which can be used to solve SDPs.
 However, as the problem size increases, the memory required by these algorithms becomes a key computational bottleneck.
 In one regime of interest for very large-scale problems, it is not even possible to store a dense $n\times n$ decision variable in core memory.

-One prominent approach to dealing with this bottleneck, pioneered by~\citet*{burer}, is to parameterize the positive semidefinite (PSD) decision variable as $X = UU^T$, and reformulate SDPs as nonlinear programs in the variable $U\in \mathbb{R}^{n\times r}$, where the value of $r$ is depends on the predetermined bound on the rank of the solution and must satisfy Barvinok-Pataki bound \cite{barvinok1995problems,pataki1998rank} for optimality guarantees.
-This approach has received a lot of attention (see, for example,~\cite{bhojanapalli2016dropping, chen2015fast, journee2010low, boumal2018global}) because it is able to resolve scalability issues with SDPs to some extent by using low-rank parameterization.
-However, this approach requires an \emph{a priori} bound on the rank of an optimal solution~\cite{waldspurger2018rank}.
+One prominent approach to dealing with this bottleneck is to parameterize the positive semidefinite (PSD) decision variable as $X = UU^T$ and reformulate SDPs as nonlinear programs in the variable $U\in \mathbb{R}^{n\times r}$ \cite{burer, homer1997design}, where the value of $r$ must satisfy the Barvinok-Pataki bound \cite{barvinok1995problems,pataki1998rank,waldspurger2020rank} for optimality guarantees.
+This approach has received a lot of attention (see, for example,~\cite{bhojanapalli2016dropping, chen2015fast, journee2010low, boumal2018global}) because it is able to resolve scalability issues with SDPs to some extent by using a low-rank parameterization.
 Recently, another approach for SDPs in low memory has emerged.
 This involves maintaining a lower dimensional sketch of the decision variable, while preserving the convexity of the problem formulation.
-This approach has primarily been developed in cases where either we know an \textit{a priori} bound on the rank of the solution \cite{ding2019optimal} or the aim is to generate a low-rank approximation of the solution~\cite{sketchy}.
+This approach has primarily been developed in cases where either we know an \textit{a priori} bound on the rank of the solution \cite{ding2019optimal} or the aim is to generate a low-rank approximation of the solution~\cite{yurtsever2017sketchy}.